zforster/zakforster/content/posts/remarkable-move-return/index.md

 The battery life is contradictory to reMarkable's messaging that the device is ***made for work on the move***, away from an external power source.
 A lengthy coach or plane journey would be too much for a single charge to handle.
 I hope this is a teething issue that can be corrected by software updates, but so far reMarkable have said nothing on the matter.

-Ironically, for a device designed to foster focus, the constant need to recharge becomes another distraction.

 ### E-Reading Experience

 The ability to read e-pub files and take notes on the content within a single device was the main factor in my purchase.
 I had considered that the Move could become my main e-reader and replace my Kindle.
 After reading on the device, I conclude that while you *can* read on it, it does not rival the experience of using a dedicated e-reader.